intra2net/avocado-i2n/README.md

  - *install* - Prepare step files and install virtual machines
  - *deploy* - Simply deploy changes on top of current state (will be lost after reverting to snapshot)
- - *internal* - Run a custom setup node otherwise inaccessible and part of the automated setup
+ - *internal* - Run a custom setup node without any automated setup
  - *boot* - Simply boot the registered virtual machines and run selected controls if any
  - *list* - List selected tests